 As humans are primates and primates are gregarious and visually oriented, facial appearance, including the teeth, has likely influenced social self-consciousness since time immemorial.
 In response, throughout the ages people have tried various devices for maintaining pleasant smiles and, consequently, healthy mouths.

 Toothpicks, in the form of wood, bone, reeds, quills, thorns, ivory, metal or plastic, have been used for over 5,000 years and possibly since prehistoric times.
+Using a finger, with or without a covering, to rub the teeth was popular in ancient Greece, and in 17th- to mid 19th century Europe, a piece of linen or a sponge was preferred.

 In 1683, Antoni van Leeuwenhoek, Holland’s father of microbial biology, was the first to observe and describe microscopic biofilm bacteria gathered from the scruff of teeth.
 Though biofilm’s properties would be poorly understood until the late 20th century, van Leeuwenhoek noticed its susceptibility to disruption after he compared depleted samples, taken from his daily-rubbed teeth, to teeming samples taken from the unwashed mouths of several old men.